ourresearch/openalex-help/README.md

 OpenAlex is:

-* _Big —_ We have about twice the coverage of the other services, and have significantly better coverage of non-English works and works from the Global South.
+* _Big —_ We strive to be as comprehensive and inclusive as possible, especially for works in other languages and the Global South.
 * _Easy —_ Our service is fast, modern, and well-documented.
 * _Open —_ Our complete dataset is free under the CC0 license, which allows for transparency and reuse.